simplyRoba/qmk_userspace/README.md

 1. Run the normal `qmk setup` procedure if you haven't already done so -- see [QMK Docs](https://docs.qmk.fm/#/newbs) for details.
 1. Fork this repository
+1. If you have already forked the `qmk/qmk_userspace` repository before you can add this repository manually following the [steps below](#adding-splitkb-fork-to-an-existing-fork).
 1. Clone your fork to your local machine
 1. Enable userspace in QMK config using `qmk config user.overlay_dir="$(realpath qmk_userspace)"`
 1. Add a new keymap for your board by copy, pasting and renaming the `default_hlc` keymap within the `keyboards/splitkb/halcyon/$KB$/keymaps` folder.